-Status: Many events have been postponed over the last year due to safety concerns affecting LYNX's ability to participate.
-Attendance at various community events to provide information and training on the

-ACCESS LYNX system will remain a top priority for the Mobility Services department.
+Status: Many in person events continued to be postponed through 2021 due to safety concerns affecting LYNX's ability to participate.
+LYNX was able to participate in one virtual event since the last minor update.
+Attendance at various community events to provide information and training on the ACCESS LYNX system will remain a top priority for the Mobility Services department.
+LYNX will continue to look for opportunities to participate in events and sessions as in person events return.